Hicks Field

 Canadians named the training complex Camp Taliaferro after Walter Taliaferro, a US aviator who had been killed in an accident.
-Camp Taliaferro was headquartered under the direction of the Air Service, United States Army, which had an administration center near what is now the Will Rodgers Memorial Center in Fort Worth, Texas.
+Camp Taliaferro was headquartered under the direction of the Air Service, United States Army, which had an administration center near what is now the Will Rogers Memorial Center in Fort Worth.

+After the closing of Hicks Field, a new airport, called Hicks Airfield, opened.

 History

 Taliafero Field No. 1 was used by the Royal Flying Corps from October 1917 to April 1918 as a training field for American and Canadian pilots.
 It was then turned over to the Air Service, United States Army.
 The Americans renamed the field Hicks Field, after Charles Hicks, who owned the Hicks Ranch on which the airfield was built.

 World War I

 The first trainees arrived in November 1917 to a very crude facility.
-Most structures were unfinished and personnel lived and worked in canvas tents.
-The Flu Epidemic killed many assigned personnel.
+Most structures were unfinished, and personnel lived and worked in canvas tents.
+The flu epidemic killed many assigned personnel.
 The airfield was taken over by United States Army in April 1918.
 The Curtiss JN-4 "Jenny" became the primary aircraft used for flight training after the Army takeover.

 Training units assigned to Hicks Field were: